QASymphony/appium-samples/README.md

 }
 fs.mkdirSync(resultsDir);

-// $TESTCASES_AC is a 'magic' variable that holds automation content of scheduled test runs, if any, separated by a comma ','.
-The values of $TESTCASES_AC is fetched by Universal Agent everytime Universal Agent executes.
+// $TESTCASES_AC is a variable that holds automation content of scheduled test runs (if any) separated by a comma ','.

-// get automation content from magic variable $TESTCASES_AC and assign to testcases_AC let testcases_AC = $TESTCASES_AC;
+// The values of $TESTCASES_AC is fetched by Universal Agent everytime Universal Agent executes. let testcases_AC = $TESTCASES_AC;
 // print automation content(s) to the execution log console.log('*** testcases_AC: ' + testcases_AC);